 A competitor starts his plunge at a Washington DC AeroPress competition.
 Credit: Coffee Sleuth/Danielle Kilbride

-So far, we have learned that all these competition recipes used a coarser grind and longer immersion time than is common.
-And they also all did one more slightly unusual thing: they brewed a boldly extracted coffee and then added water – something called bypassing.
+Many competition recipes use a coarser grind and longer immersion time.
+Many also brew a boldly extracted coffee and then add water – something called bypassing.

-Hugo uses 25 g of coffee, Ben 26 g, Leonardo 30 g, and Paulina a hefty 35 g.
-Add this to the long brew time and you have a potent coffee.
-Ben explains that adding water after the brew returns the coffee to his preferred ratio (he aims for 1:17, one gram of coffee for 17 grams of water, per cup).
+Ben uses 26g of coffee, adding water after the brew returns the coffee to his preferred ratio (he aims for 1:17, one gram of coffee for 17g of water, per cup).

-Bypassing is traditionally done to get the flavour of strong coffee but without the heavy mouthfeel.
-Combine this with controlling your plunge time to get the ideal body.
+Bypassing traditionally gets a strong coffee flavour without a heavy mouthfeel.
+Control your plunge time simultaneously to get the ideal body.

 Lesson 4: Put The Coffee First

 Hugo opted for a coarser grind size and longer brew time in the Championship, but he’s seen other methods work.
 He tells me that once he only had an espresso grinder on hand.
 He made an AeroPress with a fine espresso grind and one-minute brew time.
 This was finished with a bypass, and it was one of the best coffees he’s ever had.